Candidate for U.S. Senate in Virginia responds to super PAC allegations, misuse of funds

 According to FollowTheMoney.org, a person named Hung Cao donated $500 to Juan Pablo Segura, a candidate for Virginia’s 32nd Senate District, though it is unclear if that donor is the Cao currently seeking the Republican nomination for U.S. Senate.

-This article originally appeared on Staunton News Leader: Unleash America money used to 'get on Fox' and Newsmax, Hung Cao says
+This article originally appeared on Staunton News Leader: Hung Cao, senate candidate says PAC money used to 'get on Fox'